 1) People can tell your business is filtering the reviews.

 30% of consumers assume online reviews are fake if there are no negative reviews (Webrepublic).
-Only 8% of consumers expect a business to have a 5-star rating before they will consider using them (Brightlocal, 2016).
-If there are only five star reviews on a review site, customers know that your business is grooming your reviews and assume it’s because your have something to hide.
+Only 8% of consumers expect a business to have a 5-star rating before considering using them (Brightlocal, 2016).
+If there are only five-star reviews on a review site, customers know that your business is grooming your reviews and assume it’s because you have something to hide.

 3) Reviews that are removed will only anger customers trying to share their experience.